 PRCS is committed to impacting our community.
-We as community servers desire to help out those in need: in our school, in our community, and beyond.
-As such, we partake in a number of service activities throughout the school year.
+As community servers, we desire to help out those in need: in our school, in our community, and beyond.
+As such, we partake in many service activities throughout the school year.

 Within our school - Warm Fuzzies

 Timely coinciding with the theme of love in February, students anonymously partnered with another person within our school community; this cross-grade activity allows students to uplift one another with an encouraging note every week of the month.
 Our teachers and principal are included in this Community-building activity as well!

 Within our community - Visiting Seniors & Helping Others

 Throughout our school year, our classes visit our resident care homes for games and reading.
 In December, our elementary classes partake in singing Christmas carols and share in fellowship with our elderly residents in our community.

 Every month, our grade 8/9 class helps to prepare and serve food alongside the Salvation Army staff to those in need within our community.
 In December, the class also helps to prepare the Salvation Army food hampers.

 As a Bible class, our grades 6-9 prayerfully write encouragement cards to hand out to our neighborhood residents.
 We have heard encouraging testimonies of how these cards have helped to provide timely answers to personal prayer.